JACC in a Flash

 The authors wrote that information should foster: (1) development of more precise tools to better risk stratify patients with nonobstructive CAD; (2) prospective trials to assess benefits of intensive medical therapy directed at ischemia and atherosclerosis progression in these patients; and (3) discovery of novel management strategies for these patients, most of whom are women.
 “In the future, if we aim at preventing these events, the paradigm of risk stratification for prevention must move from identification of obstructive atherosclerosis to an earlier stage that includes nonobstructive [CAD]”

 Pepine CJ, Ferdinand KC, Shaw LJ, et al. J Am Coll Cardiol.
 2015;66(17):1918-33.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Chronic Angina, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Anticoagulation Management and ACS, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Chronic Angina

 Keywords: Acute Coronary Syndrome, Angina, Stable, Angioplasty, Balloon, Coronary, Coronary Artery Disease, Coronary Disease, Heparin, Hospital Mortality, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Thrombosis, Tomography, Optical Coherence, CardioSource WorldNews Interventions